PRETgroup/goFB/docs/TFB/README.md

     in event tick; //we call this to update the Dog's behaviour periodically

     in event feed;
-    in int initial 0 foodweight_g with feed; //the amount the Dog will eat, in grams in event walk;
+    in with feed int foodweight_g := 0 ; //the amount the Dog will eat, in grams in event walk;
-    in int initial 0 walkDistance_m with walk; //the distance the Dog will walk, in metres
+    in  with walk int walkDistance_m := 0; //the distance the Dog will walk, in metres

     out event bark; //emit this when the Dog barks

     out event weightChange;
-    out int initial 7500 dogweight_g with weightChange; //the Dogs weight in grams }
+    out with weightChange int dogweight_g := 7500; //the Dogs weight in grams }
 ```